wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.0.14 =
+= 2.1.2 =
-Small bug fixes with Titles and Heatmaps.
+Bug fixes on Windows installations and some minor changes.